Context and Pixel Aware Large Language Model for Video Quality Assessment: Experiments

 \subsection{Experimental Setups}

 \textbf{Datasets}.
-The proposed model, \modelname{}, was trained on LSVQ~\cite{ying2021patch} and augmented with compression variants.
+The proposed model, CP-LLM, was trained on LSVQ~\cite{ying2021patch} and augmented with compression variants.
 These variants were generated by encoding the original LSVQ videos using the H.264 codec at $20$ distinct constant rate factor (CRF) levels, ranging from $15$ to $53$.
-A foundational assumption in this process is that the perceptual quality of a variant encoded at a higher CRF level (\ie, lower bitrate) does not exceed that of a variant encoded at a lower CRF level (\ie, higher bitrate).
-To train the language decoder component of \modelname{}, videos from LSVQ were annotated using Gemini 2.0, prompted with: ``\textit{Based on the provided video frames, create a three-sentence summary.
+To train the language decoder, videos from LSVQ were annotated using Gemini 2.0, prompted with: ``\textit{Based on the provided video frames, create a three-sentence summary.
 First, describe the visual content of the video in detail.
 Second, identify the style of the video.
-Third, assess the technical quality.}'' These generated annotations constitute a crucial part of the training data for the language decoder.
-For evaluation, the performance of \modelname{} was assessed on five diverse UGC datasets selected for their varied content types and distortion characteristics: YT-Compress~\cite{wang2019youtube}, YouTubeUGC~\cite{wang2019youtube}, LIVE-YT-Gaming~\cite{yu2022subjective}, Shorts-SDR~\cite{wang2024youtube}, and Shorts-HDR2SDR~\cite{wang2024youtube}.
+Third, assess the technical quality.}'' For evaluation, the performance of CP-LLM was assessed on five diverse UGC datasets selected for their varied content types and distortion characteristics: YT-Compress~\cite{wang2019youtube}, YouTube-UGC~\cite{wang2019youtube}, LIVE-YT-Gaming~\cite{yu2022subjective}, Shorts-SDR~\cite{wang2024youtube}, and Shorts-HDR2SDR~\cite{wang2024youtube}.

 \textbf{Evaluated VQA models}.
 We compare our proposed model against a representative set of SOTA VQA methods.
 This includes several prominent deep learning-based models: CoINVQ~\cite{wang2021rich}, FastVQA~\cite{wu2022fast}, and DOVER~\cite{wu2022disentangling}.
 To benchmark with recent multimodal approaches, we also include the MLLM-based method Q-Align~\cite{wu2024qalign} and one commercial MLLM Gemini 2.0.